 It rains in Singapore A LOT, and the Singapore Zoo is located right in the middle of the rainforest, so the chances of rain at Singapore Zoo are pretty high.
 You might leave your hotel in glorious sunshine, and an hour later there could be torrential rain.
 So don’t forget your umbrella – and you can also buy plastic ponchos at all the zoo shops.
 If it’s not raining, it will likely be hot and sunny, so also bring your sunscreen, hats, sunglasses and plenty of drinking water.
 Also don’t forget your mosquito repellant – those mosquitos love the rainforest!

 Buy a Package

 If you are planning on visiting the Singapore Zoo, Night Safari, River Safari and/or Jurong Bird Park within one month of each other, you can buy 2-in1, 3-in-1 and 4-in-1 Park Hopper tickets at a discounted price.

-You can also buy discounted tickets for Singapore Zoo online at Klook Travel here.
+You can also buy Singapore Zoo online tickets at a discounted price at Klook Travel here.

 There are plenty of other family-friendly attractions in Singapore – check out our guide to Singapore’s Best Family Friendly Attractions.
 Still need more ideas?
 See our list of 50 Things to Do in Singapore with Kids.